Table of Contents

 1) Recommended fonts for traditional industries

-The work in the traditional industries is typically time-consuming and strictly regulated.
+The work in traditional industries is typically time-consuming and strictly regulated.
 So, companies in these industries prefer a resume with a professional, serious, and straightforward feel and look.
 If you’re looking for a job in the banking, insurance, and legal sectors, we recommend going for a simple and conventional font style.

 Serif fonts are considered more classic or formal.
 The small strokes attached to the main part of the letter give it a traditional look.
 So, these fonts are a perfect fit if you are looking for a job in the traditional industry.
 Some of the recommended fonts are Cambria, Times New Roman, Georgia, Garamond, and Palatino.
 These fonts are relatively easy to read and ATS-friendly, making them an excellent choice for resumes.